 Decorate as you wish!

 Remember that your office at home is your personal workspace, and you should make it as comfortable as you want.
 Decorate it with things that will help you with work, or stuff that can even distract you from work if you feel that you need to rest.
-The great thing about working at home is you get to choose your own workspace, you get to personalise it so that you’re comfortable, and it allows you to spend time doing other things you love or bond with your family without having to sacrifice work.
+The great thing about working at home is you get to choose your own workspace, you get to personalize it so that you’re comfortable, and it allows you to spend time doing other things you love or bond with your family without having to sacrifice work.

 Give importance to the desk